palacaze/gateau/README.md

 Creating such modules is not mandatory to benefit from the capabilities offered by `gateau_find_package`.
 One can also supply custom directives directly to the macro.
-For this reason, `gateau_find_package` offers exposes a number of parameters, most of them mirror those from ExternalProject_add, which will mostly be passed as-is to the function.
+For this reason, `gateau_find_package` offers a number of parameters, most of them mirror those from ExternalProject_add, which will mostly be passed as-is to the function.